 - (a) At the date of the arrangement a minimum of 50% of the capital arrear debt must be paid immediately and any variance on the minimum shall be recommended by the Chief Financial Officer for approval by the City Manager.
 A report on all businesses that negotiated payments less than the 50% threshold shall be reported quarterly to Council. - (b) The balance of the debt which includes the capital amount and interest must be paid over a 6 to 12 month period provided payments are made monthly by the due date.
-Only the Chief Financial Officer may approve any extension on this arrangement. - (c) The total monthly instalment must include the current monthly charges plus the amount to pay off arrear debt. - (d) Arrangement by businesses to pay off arrear debt will only be entertained for debt on which debt collection actions have been taken and which actions are in an advanced stage. - (e) During the time of the debt collection process, but before the debt is handed over to the attorneys a customer may enter into an arrangement to pay off arrear debt, which will be made an order of court by agreement in terms of the Rules of the Court - (f) No arrangements will be considered by the Municipality on a debt that has been handed over for legal collection (litigation). - (g) Failure to maintain the arrangement will result in interest being reversed and full debt collection being implemented, with no possibility of reprieve. - (h) Any arrangement outside of the foregoing must be approved by the Municipal Manager.
+Only the Chief Financial Officer may approve any extension on this arrangement. - (c) The total monthly instalment must include the current monthly charges plus the amount to pay off arrear debt. - (d) Arrangement by businesses to pay off arrear debt will only be entertained for debt on which debt collection actions have been taken and which actions are in an advanced stage. - (e) During the time of the debt collection process, but before the debt is handed over to the attorneys a customer may enter into an arrangement to pay off arrear debt, which will be made an order of court by agreement in terms of the Rules of the Court. - (f) Failure to maintain the arrangement will result in interest being reversed and full debt collection being implemented, with no possibility of reprieve. - (g) Arrangements with Juristic Persons shall require the following: - Documentation and information as set out in section 7(3) as and where applicable; - The financial situation of the Juristic Person to be reviewed taking into account the latest audited financial statements and other supporting documents relevant to financial position; - Deeds of suretyship in favour of the Municipality, as the case may be in an amount equivalent to the value of the outstanding debt plus current accounts; - Payment shall, as far as possible, only be accepted via a direct debit procedure. - (h) Any arrangement outside of the foregoing must be approved by the Municipal Manager.
 This function cannot be delegated.